Living Healthy with Diabetes

 • Decrease good cholesterol.

-• Temporarily raises blood pressure.
+• Temporarily raise blood pressure.

-• Increases the blood clots.
+• Increase the risk of blood clots.

-• Makes it more difficult to exercise.
+• Make it more difficult to exercise.

 Smokers are 30% to 40% more likely than nonsmokers to develop diabetes.
 If you have diabetes, smoking is even worse because you’re: